usdaud/algotradinglib.github.io/en/pedia/o/one-sided_markets.md

 One-sided markets may present [arbitrage](../a/arbitrage.md) opportunities.
 By identifying price discrepancies across related assets or markets, algorithms can exploit these inefficiencies.
 For example, if an asset is heavily bought in one market, leading to a significant price increase, an algorithm might sell that asset in a different market where the price discrepancy hasn't yet been reflected.

 ### News-Based Trading
 News-based [trading strategies](../t/trading_strategies.md) leverage the impact of news events on market sentiment.
 Algorithms scan news sources in real-time, assess the sentiment, and execute trades aligned with the expected market reaction.
-This approach requires sophisticated natural language processing (NLP) techniques to interpret news content effectively.
+This approach requires sophisticated [natural language processing](../n/natural_language_processing_(nlp)_in_trading.md) (NLP) techniques to interpret news content effectively.

 ## Challenges in One-Sided Markets